Corporate Governance

 In order to tighten requirements concerning anti-money laundering and counter-terrorism financing, internal control, and compliance in banks, the SCSB has established a group anti-money laundering policy and the relevant procedure.
 A dedicated Anti-Money Laundering and Counter-Terrorism Financing Center has been established under the Compliance Department with a responsible officer, and an inter-departmental Anti-Money Laundering and Counter-Terrorism Financing Committee has also been established.
 Supervisory officers for anti-money laundering and counter-terrorism financing have been appointed to all of our business units to build a top-down hierarchical management system.
 The external independent verification unit has been authorized every year to conduct the Anti-Money Laundering and Counter-Terrorism Financing Program Review.

 The SCSB performs three lines of defense for anti-money laundering and counter-terrorism financing.
 For the first line, the business unit conducts customer and trade reviews and self-evaluation.
 (The business exclusive to the business unit is conducted by the business unit.)
 For the second line, the Anti-Money Laundering and Counter-Terrorism Financing Center (dedicated unit) and all business management departments carry out supervision.
 In addition to operation planning for anti-money laundering and counter-terrorism financing, the Center and all of these business departments execute activity spot checks and assessments for business units.
 (The KPI item for the business unit and its compliance manager includes tasks for anti-money laundering and counter-terrorism financing.)
 For the third line, the internal audit unit and an external independent unit conduct third-party verification at least once a year.

 The head of the Anti-Money Laundering and Counter-Terrorism Financing Center and managers of all branches discuss on anti-money laundering and counter-terrorism financing issues at quarterly compliance meeting.
-If any business unit has any concerns about the implementation of anti-money laundering and counter-terrorism financing, it may report its concern to the Anti-Money
+If any business unit has any concerns about the implementation of anti-money laundering and counter-terrorism financing, it may report its concern to the Anti-Money Laundering and Counter-Terrorism Financing Center via internal consulting form.
+Through the establishment of an internal counseling system, the SCSB can reinforce the effectiveness of three lines of defense and communication between lines of defense.

 - The SCSB develops and utilizes Robotic Process Automation (RPA) to collect shareholding structure of the legal entity customers with complex ownership structure from the government website automatically and calculate the final number of shares of natural person systematically.
 The technology is used to find the ultimate beneficial owner.